OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/configure.md

       --xFrameOptionAllowFrom=VALUE
                              A uri to provide in the X-Frame-Option http header in conjunction with the ALLOW-FROM value.
+      --hstsEnabled=VALUE    Enables the max-age value of the Strict- Transport-Security (HSTS) header.
+      --hstsMaxAge=VALUE     Sets the max-age value of the Strict-Transport- Security (HSTS) header.
+Defaults to 1 year (31556926 seconds).
       --autoLoginEnabled=VALUE
                              Enable/disable automatic user login.
+      --webReferrerPolicy=VALUE
+                             Sets the 'Referrer-Policy' response header.
+                               Defaults to 'no-referrer'.

 Or one of the common options:
       --console              Don't attempt to run as a service, even if the user is non-interactive